davqq/MahAppsIconPackPreview/README.md

 ## Usage

-1. After installing the extension, open any `.cs` file that uses MahApps.Metro.IconPacks.
+1. After installing the extension, open any `.cs` or `.xaml` file that uses MahApps.Metro.IconPacks.
-2. When you enter an icon key (e.g., `PackIconModernKind.Settings`) in your code, a preview of the corresponding icon will appear.
+2. When you enter an icon key (e.g., `PackIconModernKind.Settings`, `Kind=Settings`) in your code, a preview of the corresponding icon will appear.
 3. Hover over the icon, and a tooltip will appear displaying the icon in a larger size.

 ## ⚠️Warning⚠️